2017 Festival Recap

 The 7th Annual John Coltrane International Jazz and Blues Festival was highlighted with great performances from a mingling of up and coming talent, masters of the current genre and iconic jazz titans.

-Featured Performances @ the 8th Annual John Coltrane International Jazz & Blues Festival
+Featured Performances @ the 12th Annual John Coltrane International Jazz and Blues Festival

 Two new artists, Matthew Whitaker and Alexis Morrast, were introduced to an audience who, up until that time, had not heard their names.
 After their performances, these young jazz artists will never be forgotten.
 Whitaker is a keyboardist, composer and singer who easily commanded his stage presence and repertoire.
 Vocalist Morrast interpreted the American songbook and jazz standards with a maturity far beyond her years.